jpmellado/atlab/examples/README.md

 # Run Tlab

-This is a summary of the workflow.
-The details of each tool and the corresponding input data should be read in the corresponding source file.
+Workflow summary.
+Details of each tool and corresponding input data to be read in the corresponding source file.

 ## Preprocessing Tools